Moving up to the corner office – or seeking a change in your executive role?

 Many employers will quickly reject a candidate who appears to have little knowledge of their operation, market position, or flagship product – especially when most of this data can easily be found via a quick Google search.

-If you haven’t caught on to the branded, comprehensive marketing used in today’s executive resumes, there are several ways to educate yourself on best practices in 2017.
-A quick Google search for “Executive Resume Writing 2017” will yield samples of current resume documents, along with articles on best practices for writing about your leadership career.
+If you haven’t caught on to the branded, comprehensive marketing used in today’s executive resumes, there are several ways to educate yourself on these best practices.
+A quick Google search for “Executive Resume Samples” will yield samples of current resume documents, along with articles on best practices for writing about your leadership career.

 Check out the Toast of the Resume Industry (TORI) resume writing winners to see cutting-edge entries from resume writers worldwide.
+If you haven’t seen an award-winning resume lately, prepare to be impressed!
 Here, resume experts are judged on the use of color, graphics, brand messaging, formatting, and innovation by a panel of recruiters and hiring authorities in an annual competition conducted by Career Directors International.

 In short, executive job search has forever been altered by these new and emerging trends.

-Your preparation, research, and understanding of these changes will be critical to your transition, compensation, and success as a candidate – both in 2017 and beyond.
+Your preparation, research, and understanding of these changes will be critical to your transition, compensation, and success as a candidate for Director, VP, SVP, and C-suite jobs.

 Need a competitive edge in your job search?
 As the top US award-winning executive resume writer, I create branded, powerful resumes and LinkedIn Profiles that position you as the #1 candidate.